 Merriam-Webster definition 1: head.
 This is a valid, if somewhat obscure, definition.
 It is a respectful dispassionate clinical term for an isolated head.
 Sometimes, the short version, ceph, is used.

-Similar to the expected typical definition, but with some very important caveats.
+Restoration to life.
+We try to avoid this word for a number of reasons.
 First of all, "revival" is unlikely to biological.
 From an engineering standpoint, it should be far easier to reconstruct the extracted memories on some sort of computer instead of rebuilding a biological brain.
 Secondly, "revival" is unlikely to be 100%.
 If it's only a 60% revival, with 40% amnesia or brain damage, then the word doesn't seem to be as appropriate.
-We prefer, when possible, to instead use words such as:
+We do sometimes use this word as a shortcut, but we are also trying to move away from it completely.
+We prefer, when possible, to instead use phrases such as:

 We avoid certain terms that are pejorative or that imply inaccurate scientific details: